mrzaizai2k/Coughvid-19-CRNN-attention/README.md

 The four main stages of the model:
 * CNN: extract image features (I use CNN of VGG16 with 7 interlaced connected layers of Convolutional, Max pooling and Batch normalization )
 * Bi-LSTM: work so well with sequence data.
 Overcome the RNN drawbacks (vanishing or exploding gradient).
-The prefix "Bi" stands for "BiDirectional," which indicates that the model can update the current information using both prior and subsequent information.
+The prefix "Bi" stands for "BiDirectional" which indicates that the model can update the current information using both prior and subsequent information.
 * Attention: Note that even LSTM struggles with information that appears to be far away.
 [Attention](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html) is here to help
 * Fully - connected layer: to classify the matrix of the LSTM output into 2 classes (covid and non-covid)